 Create a plan for implementing improvements to the way the Scrum Team does its work.

 The Scrum Master encourages the Scrum Team to improve, within the Scrum process framework, its development process and practices to make it more effective and enjoyable for the next Sprint.
-During each Sprint Retrospective, the Scrum Team plans ways to increase product quality byexpanding the Definition of “Done” as appropriate.
+During each Sprint Retrospective, the Scrum Team plans ways to increase product quality by adapting the Definition of “Done” as appropriate.

 By the end of the Sprint Retrospective, the Scrum Team should have identified improvements that it will implement in the next Sprint.
 Implementing these improvements in the next Sprint is the adaptation to the inspection of the Development Team itself.
-Although improvements may be implemented at any time, the Sprint Review provides a dedicated event focused on inspection and adaptation.
+Although improvements may be implemented at any time, the Sprint Retrospective provides a dedicated event focused on inspection and adaptation.

 Scrum Artifacts